We’ve all said it to ourselves at least once. When a service opportunity arises, we think, I’m only one person. How much can I really do?

 FPU coordinators are not financial experts.
 They’re everyday people doing extraordinary things for families in their communities.
 All it takes for them to make a difference is re-evaluating their time and abilities to make sure they’re managing both in a way that sets them up to serve.

 What if you could bring a married couple back from the brink of divorce?
 Save someone from foreclosure or bankruptcy?
-Create a sense of security in the life of some kids?
-Change a family’s legacy for generations to come?
-You can—and we’re here to help you.
+Create a sense of security for a struggling family?
+You can.